LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 _________________________________________________________________________________________________________________________

 # SECTION 5: File Reader Manager as a Singleton Design Pattern
-In the previous section, we run into a problem of having multiple instances of Property Class in our project.
+In the previous section, we run into a problem of having multiple instances of ConfigFileReader Class in our project.
 In this section we will use File Reader Manager as Singleton Design Pattern to eliminate the issue.
-Singleton Design Pattern helps in achieving having only one instance of a class which can be accessed globally.
+Singleton Design Pattern helps in achieving that we only have one instance of a class which can be accessed globally.

 ### What is a Singleton Design Pattern?
 The Singleton’s purpose is to control object creation, limiting the number of objects to only one.